ryanbateman/Streetview-Collision-Detector/README.md

 ## How do I get started then?
 Start an export of your [Google Takeout](https://takeout.google.com) including your Location History.
 This can take a while, depending on how much rich, warm data Google has siphoned from you, Lugosi-style, over the years.

-Next - and this is only for now - you'll need to ```git clone``` my fork of the [Google Takeout Parser library](https://github.com/ryanbateman/google_takeout_parser) and install it as a python module using pip.
-(Once its changes have been merged into its upstream branch this step should be easier.)

-You'll then need to clone this repo and put your unzipped takeout data inside a directory named ```takeout```.
+You'll then need to clone this repo (the one you're looking at right now) and put your unzipped takeout data inside a directory named ```takeout```.
 The takeout folder should be something like ```streetview-collision-detector/takeout/Location History/Semantic Location History/```, inside of which will be subfolders for each year of your location history, with rich, meaty JSON files inside these.

 Once this is set up, you'll need to export the [Google Maps Static API key](https://developers.google.com/maps/documentation/maps-static/get-api-key) you've obtained as an environmental variable.
 ```export GMAPS_STATIC_API_KEY={your key here}```